RobsonKing/this-page-has-issues/readme.md

 - group by bug, issues, etc
 - alias routes (vs vs as)
 - search options
+  - click through to github(+)
     - fall back to wild card search (+)
     - search by page title
     - search by location on page (right click)
       - show tree of nodes? let the user select